 Nikon D3400: Good For:

 - Nikon D3400 is the best choice for beginners with basic features and efficient control mechanism.
-It can provide great results for slow motion shooting and adjusts balance for all light conditions.
+It can provide great results for slow motion shooting and adjusts the balance for all light conditions.
 If you want to capture moving objects, the 3D tracking Ability can serve you better.
 Hence, this camera is recommended for wildlife photographers.
 The wide autofocus makes is possible to capture animal movements from hidden zones without losing the details.

 Nikon D3400: Bad For: